 How many apps do you have on your phone?
-Do you keep track of which ones you pay for, and why you pay for them?
+Do you keep track of which ones you pay for and why you pay for them?
 Maybe you don’t pay for many apps.
-That’s the norm given; many of the apps in the marketplace today are free to install.
+That’s the norm, given; that many of the apps in the marketplace today are free to install.
 So how do apps make money?

 Since many apps on the App Store and Google Play rely on in-app purchases and subscription revenue to support the free installation, does it make sense for marketers to even focus on premium apps?
 What drives people to download a premium app, and how does this compete against “freemium” ones?

-Recently, CleverTap conducted a study on over 3,900 premium apps on Apple’s App Store and Google Play.
-They analyzed the price point, rating, size, and category of paid apps for the study.
+CleverTap conducted a study on over 3,900 premium apps on Apple’s App Store and Google Play.
+They analyzed the study’s price point, rating, size, and category of paid apps.
 Additionally, CleverTap was able to conclude how ratings and app size compare to free apps.

 What were some of the findings?

 The popular price trend for apps has never surpassed the $9.99 price point, although a couple of apps beyond this price tag do exist.
-In the study, they found that 86% of premium apps and 76% in Google Play cost less than $5.
+The study found that 86% of premium apps and 76% in Google Play cost less than $5.

 What’s the most popular category for premium apps?
 More than 44% of premium apps on the App Store and Google Play are games.
 To add on, 76% as well as 78% of premium apps hold a four-star rating or above in the App Store and Google Play, respectively.